ParkerBywater47/ParkerBywater47.github.io/software_manual/LU_solve.md

 LU-factorization of the coeffecient matrix.

 **Input:** Lower and upper triangular matrices, a right-hand side vector, and a memory location to store the solution.
-The matrices should be instances of [this](./Matrix.cpp) class and the vector should be an array.
+The matrices should be instances of [this](./Matrix.cpp) matrix class and the vector should be an array.

 **Output:** This routine writes the solution of the system to the 'out' parameter.